G-F-D/twitter-cleanup-workflow/README.md

 # GFD’s Twitter archive cleanup workflow
 This is a workflow I made for cleaning up old tweets en masse, using the Twitter API to automate the deletion process.

+# Important disclaimer
+**Twitter has changed a bunch of stuff related to API access following its private acquisition.
+It’s very possible that nothing in this repo is applicable at all anymore as a consequence.
+[I no longer use Twitter and in fact explicitly discourage its use now](https://cohost.org/GFD/post/467645-i-fully-abandoned-tw), and as such will no longer maintain this repository directly unless my stance changes, but I will keep it up for historical purposes if nothing else.**

 # FAQ
 ## What is this repository, exactly?
 This describes a workflow and provides some scripts for automation.
 It is not a complete software package, more of a guide/tutorial for how to use these scripts in combination with other free open‐source software.